-Matt Brown is Small Nation’s Vice President of Development, overseeing the identification and management of the company’s commercial and residential properties.
+Matt Brown is Small Nation’s Director of Leasing Development , overseeing the identification and management of the company’s commercial and residential properties.
 He leads the maintenance, new construction and administrative teams, and guides Small Nation’s small business entrepreneurs throughout their growth process.

 Matt joined Jason and the Small Nation team in 2012 after graduating from Ohio Northern University with a BSBA in Management and career starting jobs in insurance sales and hospitality operations.
 Since that time he has been instrumental in helping over 50 small business owners find their ideal location, walked them through a renovation process, and helped support them emotionally as they took huge risks.
 Matt’s favorite part of the job is sharing lessons and advice that help small business owners succeed.